 Safford became one of Tarpon Springs’ leading citizens and his influence was felt in a variety of ways.
 He built the first small school and gave land for several churches.
-He also brought his sister, Dr. Mary Jane Safford, to Tarpon Springs where she opened a medical practice thus becoming the first female physician in Florida.
+He also brought his sister, Dr. Mary Jane Safford, to Tarpon Springs where she opened a medical practice thus becoming one of the first female physicians in Florida.

 The Sponge Industry

 John King Cheyney, son of a wealthy Philadelphia Quaker and associate of Disston, became the leading officer of the Lake Butler Villa Company after the death of Anson Safford.
 He established the sponge industry in Tarpon Springs.
 It was, however, the Greek immigrants who expanded and refined sponging in Tarpon springs.
 There had been a sponge industry in the Bahamas and Key West since the 1840s.

 All sponges harvested in Florida at that time were taken by the hook method.
 Small dinghies worked along the the Gulf shore with one man to handle the oars while another used a glass bottom bucket to locate the sponges.
 Using a 20 to 30-foot pole with a pronged hook on the end, sponges were pried from the bottom of the Gulf.